 I still remember the first time I tried to make my own homemade hummus.
-It was terrible and I ended up eating only the pita bread.
+It was terrible and I ended up eating only my homemade pita bread.
 The recipe I had followed used too much lemon juice and the end result was totally different from the hummus I was used to.
-That’s why I believe it’s best to find a good hummus recipe and gradually adjust it to your liking.
+That's why I believe it's best to find a good hummus recipe and gradually adjust it to your liking.

 The recipe at the end of this article gives you a basic, smooth, fluffy hummus you can serve as a dip or appetizer.
 You can replace some of the water with lemon juice if you want it more tangy, you can add more garlic if you want it more garlicky (though traditional hummus is not very garlicky - 1 or 2 garlic cloves per cup of dried chickpeas are enough) or you can adjust the quantity of the tahini.

 There are a lot of chickpea recipes you can try, from chickpea salad to main courses like the Greek baked chickpeas (revithada) but hummus should definitely be at the top of your list.
 It can be an interesting dip at parties and a healthy appetizer for family dinners.
 It can be a nutritious afternoon snack or a light dinner served with some pita bread.